Using Digital Data in Criminal Investigations

 Stages of Digital Data Investigation

 When a criminal case involves the use of science and technology, the evidence to be collected will be in electronic form.
-These cases are only considered credible when there’s a presence of a forensic expert.
+These cases are only considered credible when there’s a presence of a forensic expert such as private investigators AU.
 Hence, Cyber Forensics plays a vital role in building evidence and opening cases.

 For more clarity, Cyber Forensics is the use of science and technology to verify facts in the court of law.
 This usually includes the analysis, collection, preservation, and presentation of computer-related evidence in the court of law, from which the digital investigation stages are built.